As an employer, you must appoint a competent person or people to help you meet your health and safety legal duties.

 Who you can appoint

 You could appoint (one or a combination of):

 - someone from outside your business

-If your business is large, complex or high risk and your organisation doesn’t have the competence to manage health and safety in-house, you can get help and advice from someone outside.
+If your business or organisation doesn’t have the competence to manage health and safety in-house, for example, if it’s large, complex or high risk, you can get help from a consultant or adviser.
 But remember, as the employer, managing health and safety will still be your legal duty.